 What Is Leadership Coaching?

 Leadership coaching focuses on creating mindful, compassionate, competent leaders who can inspire and motivate employees and teams.
 In leadership coaching, a leadership coach works with the client to develop skills, abilities, and competencies to help them perform better as leaders.
 Leadership coaching identifies and resolves weaknesses and blind spots.
 It also builds upon a leader’s strengths, all to enhance performance and increase effectiveness.
-So there is more focus on personal development.
+So there is more focus on personal development, unlike executive coaching.

 Who Can Benefit From Leadership Coaching?

 Contrary to executive coaching program, leadership coaching program are not exclusive to the leadership role or the corporate scenario.
-Anyone who wishes to equip themselves with leadership skills, or enhance existing skills, can take up leadership coaching.
+Anyone who wishes to equip themselves with leadership skills, or enhance existing skills, can take up a leadership coaching program.

 They could be doctors, engineers, teachers, or administrators; they could be deans of universities or public servants.
-We have had a wide range of professionals from varied backgrounds opting for our leadership coaching, including a young astrologer looking to step up his communication skills.
-Off late, young politicians are looking to coaching to step up their leadership persona.
+We have had a wide range of professionals from varied backgrounds opting for our leadership coaching, including a young astrologer looking to improve his communication skills.
+Of late, young politicians are looking for coaching to step up their leadership persona.
 Executive coaching program is less generic.

 In the corporate sector, leadership coaching can be taken up by